VDBBjorn/bjorn-to-code/src/content/addendum.md

   alt: 'Bjorn Vandenbussche'
 ---

+Thanks for reading!

-Thanks for reading my blog post!
-Feel free to check out my other posts or contact me via the social links in the footer.
+If you have feedback or spot any issues, please let me know using the social links in the footer!